gabbloquet/bdd-ddd-es-affordance-training/service/README.md

 # First steps

-We will this BDD training with a basic todo list application.
+We will start this BDD training with a basic todo list application.

 First of all, I write the hearth of my application, uses cases, business rules.
 This part (domain) has to be well tested, it carries the intelligence of my application.